 Maintaining your lawn can be difficult in Australia, particularly in warm climates, and it can feel like a constant battle watering and seeding in dead areas after foot traffic.
 When it first came out, the concept of artificial grass went against the status quo in the 1970s especially considering there had not been much product development.
 It was widely considered to look ‘very fake’.

 Due to product development and a broader selection in recent years, fake or artificial grass has gained popularity and appearance.
 Housing areas are denser, and people generally work more and have less time to maintain a lawn.
 For some, there might be a slight sense of defeat when deciding to go with fake grass, but we believe you will be pleasantly surprised at how many benefits there can be.
-The fact is that artificial grass and taken hold and become a part of the modern Australian home, creating a low maintenance outdoor space.
+Artificial grass has taken hold and becomes a part of the modern Australian home, creating a low-maintenance outdoor space.
+However, if you are instant on maintaining a real lawn, a reputable business such as Charleston Lawn Care Services provide some great information on how to do this.

 Although there is no more fighting over who has to mow the lawn; there are some points we would like to make you aware of before you finalise your purchase.